 Sample Quality and Quantity

-Circulogene’s proprietary method provides a simple, streamlined, and robust workflow optimized for cell-free DNA enrichment/recovery from a droplet of plasma or serum as an alternative to low quantity, poor quality DNA from challenging tissue biopsy samples.
-This sample preparation breakthrough enables multiple analyses on a droplet sample by a broad range of genomic platforms, including next-generation sequencing (NGS), microarrays, quantitative PCR (qPCR) and droplet digital PCR (ddPCR).
+CIRCULOGENE’s proprietary method provides a simple, streamlined, and robust workflow optimized for cell-free DNA enrichment/recovery from a droplet of plasma or serum as an alternative to low-quantity, poor-quality DNA from challenging tissue biopsy samples.
+This sample preparation breakthrough enables multiple analyses on a droplet sample by a broad range of genomic platforms, including (NGS), microarrays, quantitative PCR (qPCR) and droplet digital PCR (ddPCR).
 Working with challenging and precious samples is no longer a barrier to personalized cancer therapy.
-Our technology allows us to work with a sample volume as small as 50 microliters, saving the remainder of your biobank for other clinical testing.
+Our technology allows us to work with a sample volume as small as 50 uL, saving the remainder of your biobank for other clinical testing.

 We compared the sensitivity of our proprietary cell-free DNA enrichment method to the standard DNA extraction kit used industry wide today.
 Results demonstrated 100x more cell-free tumor DNA in the original sample using a single drop of blood.